dotnet/docs/docs/core/tools/using-ci-with-cli.md

 To use a manual setup script in VSTS, create a new build definition and specify the script to run for the build step.
 This is accomplished using the VSTS user interface:

 1. Start by creating a new build definition.
-Once you reach the screen that gives you an option to define what kind of a build you wish to create, select the **Empty** option.
+Once you reach the screen that provides you an option to define what kind of a build you wish to create, select the **Empty** option.

    ![Selecting an empty build definition](./media/using-ci-with-cli/screen1.png)